Ana Cheri Barely Covers Her Curves As She Poses Topless In Tropical Paradise

 Cheri revealed last week that she and her crew were vacationing in the Maldives, which had her spending plenty of time in the sun and flaunting her curves in skimpy swimwear — and sometimes even less.
 Before the racy topless clip she shared this week, Cheri posted another snap on her Instagram page showing her in the buff while taking a dip in the ocean.
 You can view that photo here.

 While the latest photo showed Cheri draping a piece of fabric over her physique, she had gotten more creative to stay covered up in that post.
-The image showed her with arms raised above her head, with the water reaching to just around her chest to help her stay strategically covered.
+The image featured her with arms raised above her head, with the water reaching to just around her chest to help her stay strategically covered.

 The snap was a huge hit with fans, who had praise not only for the model but also for the beautiful scene behind her.